INESCTEC/citilink-dataset/README.md

 # CitiLink-Minutes: A Multilayer Annotated Dataset of Municipal Meeting Minutes

-**[Try our interactive Demo](https://citilink.inesctec.pt/dataset-demo/)**
+**[Try our interactive Demo](https://citilink.inesctec.pt/dataset-demo/)** (The demo is password-protected.
+To access the platform, please visit this [link](https://rdm.inesctec.pt/dataset/cs-2025-007) and request access to the dataset.)
 ## Description

 The CitiLink-Minutes Dataset is a comprehensive collection of Portuguese municipal council meeting minutes, providing structured and annotated data from local government proceedings.
 This dataset contains **over a million tokens** with comprehensive multilayer annotations covering (1) **metadata**, (2) **subjects of discussion**, and (3) **voting outcomes**, totaling **over 38,000 individual annotations** across six Portuguese municipalities.